technmsg/blog/v2/content/2017/01/04/baofeng_bf888.md

 The dual-service radios mentioned are *everywhere* and sold to consumers across the United States.
 If your [Motorola Talkabout](http://amzn.to/2hOfcy2) has a pair of high/low transmit buttons, technically you'd need a license to use them with higher power on channels 1-7.
 In practice, most consumers don't know anything about FCC regulations and few bother to acquire the proper GMRS license.

+**Update 3/2018**

+Effective September 27th, 2017 the FCC has [consolidated FRS/GMRS channels](https://wiki.radioreference.com/index.php/FRS/GMRS_combined_channel_chart).
+They now permit transmitting up to 2 watts on what used to be FRS channels 1-7 (and also channels 15-22), although it's still good practice to transmit on low power whenever possible to reduce your impact on other users.

 ### Programming can be tedious

 To program the BF-888S you'll need to buy an inexpensive [programming cable](http://amzn.to/2iFwOMs) which plugs into the BF-888S headphone/mic jack and connects to a USB port on your computer.